design-juspay/Blend-v1/memory-bank/activeContext.md

 - Added clear labeling and section organization
 - Implemented a proper grid system for demo items
 - Beautified all demos with consistent headers, section dividers, and explanatory text
+- Standardized demo directory structure with all demos in src/demos/{ComponentName}
+- Completed migration of all demos to the standard structure including Tabs

 ### Upcoming Tasks
 - Continue refining component APIs for consistency